bevy-cheatbook/bevy-cheatbook/src/introduction.md

 Check out the [awesome-bevy](https://github.com/bevyengine/awesome-bevy) list, for community-made resources.

+Our community is very friendly and helpful.
+Feel welcome to join the [Bevy Discord](https://discord.gg/bevy) to chat, ask questions, or get involved in the project!

+## Stability Warning

+Bevy is still a very new and experimental game engine!
+It has only been public for less than a year!

+While improvements have been happening at an incredible pace, and development is active, Bevy simply hasn't yet had the time to mature.

+*There are no stability guarantees and breaking changes happen often!*

+Usually, it not hard to adapt to changes with new releases (or even track the main git development branch), but you have been warned!

 ## Maintenance

 This version of the book is for Bevy release 0.5.